NewslettersSign inAPP

 In order to become a US Senator, you must first be at least 30 years old.
 Then convince your fellow Americans in your state to vote for you for a six-year term.
 Some have successfully done this time and again keeping their position in the upper chamber for decades on end.

 While most US Senators take office in their early 50s, a lengthy service means that they can reach very old age in office.
-Three of the top twenty-five longest serving Senators are still in their jobs.
-Only one of them will have to face off a challenger this year, Chuck Grassley from Iowa.
+None of the top twenty-five longest serving Senators are still in their jobswith the current longest-serving being Chuck Grassley from Iowa at 42 years, 1 month, 7 days.

 The longest serving US Senators